 Authors have their own dedicated page on the site.
 For example, Scott Fennell.

-We'll handle the final formatting into the HTML that we publish in.
+Ultimately articles are published in WordPress-y HTML.
+Typically we'll handle the final formatting into the HTML format we publish in.

 It goes a little something like: